Frequently asked questions:

 Students!
 The Marching 97 holds elections at the end of every season to elect a new batch of student officers.
 There is an executive board of thirteen students who organize all rehearsals, performances, events, fundraising, et cetera.
 The exec board holds meetings once a week during both fall and spring semesters to make sure that everything goes as smoothly off the field as it does during shows.
 Even our field shows are created by students, who work together to write drills and pair them with music!

-There are two faculty members that help the band, our director Darin Lewis and the Music Department’s Director of Bands David Diggs.
-They’re there to give advice and support, and to help us learn the drills and music.
+The band is grateful to have the assistance of the Music Department’s Director of Bands David Diggs.
+Professor Diggs is there to give advice and support, and he helps us greatly in learning the drills and music.

 This sounds awesome!